islamic-network/alquran-api-client-php/README.md

 ```

 #### Getting Editions, Searching and more...
-Please see the complete documentation in the docs/index.html.
+Please see the complete documentation in docs/index.html (Clone the repo and open the file in a browser).

 ### Authors and Contributors
 Meezaan-ud-Din Abdu Dhil-Jalali Wal-Ikram (@meezaan).